 I prefer making a large amount of nectar at one time, but I keep the extra in the refrigerator to keep it fresh.
 That way, I can put a small amount of sugar water in my feeder, then just quickly refill with additional nectar when needed!

 #4.
 Sterilize your feeders EVERY time.

 As we have discussed, the reason that nectar eventually spoils is that bacteria causes fermentation.
-The dirtier your feeder, the quick that sugar water typically goes bad.
+The dirtier your feeder, the quicker that sugar water typically goes bad.

 If you get into the habit of conducting a thorough cleaning EVERY time that you change nectar, you ensure that all the bacteria and mold that you can’t see yet is destroyed.